Lady Panthers’ season comes to an end with loss at Cross Creek - Americus Times-Recorder

 Undaunted, the Lady Panthers struck back with another three-pointer from Sims and would later cut their deficit down to seven at 48-41 with 3:02 to go.

 However, that would be as close as ASHS would get.
 Late in the game, the Lady Panthers had opportunities to get the ball back and cut further into their deficit, but they struggled to get defensive rebounds down the stretch, which gave CCHS second chance opportunities.
 With 2:39 to go and ASHS trailing 48-41, Trinity Jackson had an opportunity to get a defensive rebound, but Dorsey was able to grab the ball and score.
-The Lady Panthers had another opportunity to cut their deficit back to with in seven when Goodman was fouled, but she missed both free throws.
+The Lady Panthers had another opportunity to cut their deficit back to within seven when Goodman was fouled, but she missed both free throws.
 CCHS went on to score the final four points of the game and secured its 54-41 second round victory.

 The Lady Razorbacks will now advance to the Class AAA state quarterfinals to take on Sonoraville.